-Unlike visiting a classroom to observe a teacher, school site visits to observe administrator practice can vary significantly in length and setting.
+Unlike visiting a classroom to observe a teacher, school site visits to observe administrator practice can vary significantly in length and setting (see box on page 57 for some examples).
 It is recommended that evaluators plan visits carefully to maximize the opportunity to gather evidence relevant to an administrator's practice focus areas.
 Further, central to this process is providing meaningful feedback based on observed practice: see the SEED website for forms that evaluators may use in recording observations and providing feedback.
 Evaluators should provide timely feedback after each visit.